KrzysztofKapica/DataAnonymizerMongoDB/README.md

 # Data anonymizer

-"Data anonymizer" is an application run locally, which uses metadata taken from MongoDB database, to anonymize certain areas of images containing fragile information with black rectangles.
+"Data anonymizer" is an locally run application, which uses metadata taken from MongoDB database, to anonymize certain areas of images containing sensitive information with black rectangles.
 The application seeks images on a disk based on information taken from the database.
 A user can see covered areas of images based on information from the database, or will be able to modify it by himself (delete old rectangles, draw new ones, or move old ones).
-After modifications new cooridantes are sent to the database.
-In this case the fragile data to anonymize is post addresses.
+After modifications new coordinates are sent to the database.

-The metadata itself is genrated by a previously trained neural network, it saved to database x and y coordinates where is a possibility of presence of data to anonymize.
-It also contains information where on disk images are located.
-Later in this readme I'll show how a typcal domcument in MongoDB database looks like.
+The [metadata](#mongodb-database) itself is genrated by a previously trained neural network, and it contains x and y coordinates, where is a possibility of presence of data to anonymize, and information about location of images on a disk.
+In this case the neural network was trained for seeking handwritten mailing addresses.

-Thanks by REACT llibrary the user has an access to the images through Chrome browser where can carry necessary modifications of images, and decide where to save them.
+Thanks by REACT library the user has an access to the images through Chrome browser where can carry necessary modifications of images, and decide where to save them.

 # Installation